ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/07-calculating-running-time.md

 The second `for` loop is just like the one in example with one `for` loop and takes $c_2 n \in O(n)$ time.

 The first `for` loop is a double loop and requires a special technique.
 We work from the inside of the loop outward.
-The expression `sum++` requires constant time; call it $c_3$.
+The expression `sum=sum+1` requires constant time; call it $c_3$.
 Because the inner `for` loop is executed $j$ times, by simplifying rule (4) it has cost $c_3j$.
 The outer `for` loop is executed $n$ times, but each time the cost of the